 Mr. Archibald was a director of Waldron Energy Corporation ("Waldron") from December 31, 2009 to August 17, 2015.
 On August 6, 2015, the secured subordinated lender of Waldron demanded repayment in full of all amounts owed to it under its credit facility and gave notice of its intention to enforce its security.
 This repayment demand created a cross-default between Waldron and its secured bank lender, which subsequently demanded repayment in full of all amounts owed to it under its credit facility and also gave notice of its intention to enforce its security.
 After various discussions between Waldron and both its lenders, Waldron consented to the appointment of a receiver and manager on August 13, 2015.
-On August 17, 2015, a receiver and manager was appointed over the assets, undertakings and property of Waldron pursuant to an order of the Court of Queen's Bench of Alberta (the "Court").
+On August 17, 2015, a receiver and manager was appointed over the assets, undertakings and property of Waldron pursuant to an order of the Court of Queen's Bench of Alberta.

 Mr. Archibald was Chairman of Cequence Energy Ltd. ("Cequence") from July 30, 2009 to September 28, 2020.
-Pursuant to an amended and restated initial order of the Court on June 11, 2020, Cequence was granted authority to file with the Court a plan of compromise or arrangement under the Companies' Creditors Arrangement Act (the "CCAA").
-On September 28, 2020, Cequence implemented a plan of compromise and arrangement (the "CCAA Plan") which was sanctioned on September 17, 2020 by order of the Court.
-The CCAA Plan marked the conclusion of the CCAA proceedings.
+Pursuant to an amended and restated initial order of the Court of Queen's Bench of Alberta on June 11, 2020, Cequence was granted authority to file with the Court a plan of compromise or arrangement under the CCAA.
+On September 28, 2020, Cequence implemented a plan of compromise and arrangement which was sanctioned on September 17, 2020 by order of the Court of Queen's Bench of Alberta, and which marked the conclusion of the CCAA proceedings.